University court: Durham and Newcastle

+London

+The court of the University of London was created in 1929 by statutes made under the University of London Act 1926.
+As with Durham, this was a smaller body with responsibility for finance and property of the federal university, originally with 16 members but rising to 24 in 1981.
+The abolition of both court and senate and their replacement by a single executive council was recommended by a report in 1991 and effected by the University of London Act 1994.

 Scotland

 The university courts were first established for the ancient universities by the Universities (Scotland) Act 1858 and they are responsible for the finances and administration of each university.
 Each university, subject to approval by the Privy Council of the United Kingdom, determines the constitution of its court, with members coming from within each university, the local community and beyond.

 At an ancient university the court is chaired by the rector, who ranks third after the chancellor and vice-chancellor, is elected by all the matriculated students of each university.
 Members are also appointed by the general council, academic senate and local authority.

 At more modern universities there is usually a chairman or convenor appointed along lines similar to a chairman of the board in a corporation or charity.

 The president of the students' representative council is usually a member and lay members are co-opted onto the court.